 Copyright © Nucleus Medical Media, Inc.

-The goal of treatment is to reduce intraocular pressure.
+The goal of treatment is to lower pressure in the eye and monitor for any changes over time.
 Talk with your doctor about the best treatment plan for you.
-Options include:
+Choices are:

 The Glaucoma Foundation

 The Canadian Ophthalmological Society

 Facts about glaucoma.
 National Eye Institute website.
 Available at: http://www.nei.nih.gov/health/glaucoma/glaucoma_facts.asp.
 Updated September 2015.
 Accessed July 29, 2019.

 Primary open-angle glaucoma.
 EBSCO DynaMed website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T114157/Primary-open-angle-glaucoma.
 Updated July 12, 2018.
 Accessed July 29, 2019.

 Vision screening recommendations for adults over 60.
 American Academy of Ophthalmology Eye Smart website.
 Available at: http://www.geteyesmart.org/eyesmart/living/seniors-screening.cfm.
 Updated March 3, 2014.
 Accessed July 29, 2019.

 Vision screening recommendations for adults under 40.
 American Academy of Ophthalmology Eye Smart website.
 Available at: http://www.geteyesmart.org/eyesmart/living/young-adults-screening.cfm.
 Updated July 17, 2012.
 Accessed July 29, 2019.

 Vision screening recommendations for adults 40 to 60.
 American Academy of Ophthalmology Eye Smart website.
 Available at: http://www.geteyesmart.org/eyesmart/living/midlife-adults-screening.cfm.
 Updated March 3, 2014.
 Accessed July 29, 2019.